-As we approach Father's Day and we're thinking about what to celebrate in fathers, we've compiled a short list of things every daughter should be taught—whether from their fathers, mothers, or other caretakers.
+We've compiled a short list of things every young girl should be taught—whether from their fathers, mothers, or other caretakers and adults in their lives.
 What would you add to the list?

 01. You are more ____ than you are “pretty.”